mohsafa2003/Student-Registeration-Application/README.md

 It's developed in C#.

-In this project you're able to add the students informtion such as:
+In this project you're able to add the students information such as:
    -
     - Student's Name.
     - Student's Gender.